rackerlabs/rackspace-how-to/content/cloud-servers/rackspace-cloud-essentials-centos-configuring-a-user-in-vsftpd.md

 ### Chroot a user

-For VSftpd you can chroot a user by editing the file /etc/vsftpd/vsftpd.conf.
-You will want to edit the following.
+With vsftpd, you can chroot a user by editing the following in the file `/etc/vsftpd/vsftpd.conf`:

     chroot_local_user=YES
     chroot_list_enable=YES
     chroot_list_file=/etc/vsftpd/vsftpd.chroot_list

-You will need to create a vsftp.chroot_list file and put users in it who ARE NOT chrooted.
-Everyone is chrooted by default.
-You need to create the file even if it's going to be empty:
+You will need to create a vsftp.chroot_list file and enter users who do *not* use chroot.
+Ever user chroots by default.
+Therefore, create a chroot_list file, even if the file is going to remain empty:

     touch /etc/vsftpd/vsftpd.chroot_list

 Once the file is created and you have setup your users all you need to do is restart vsftpd.

     service vsftpd restart